 F Head Engine

-F head engines are basically a combination of L head and I head engines.
-Inlet valves and ports are on the cylinder head like in the case of I head engine and operated by pushrod.
-But the exhaust valve and part are placed beside the cylinder and in parallel to the piston forming the shape of L. Exhaust ports are operated by a lifter in this case.
+F head engines are basically a combination of L head, and I head engines.
+Inlet valves and ports are on the cylinder head like in the I head engine and operated by a pushrod.
+But the exhaust valve and part are placed beside the cylinder and parallel to the piston forming the shape of L. Exhaust ports are operated by a lifter in this case.